mhpi/generic_deltamodel/README.md

 Following as a generalization of `HydroDL`, 𝛿MG (`generic_deltaModel`) aims to expand differentiable modeling and learning capabilities to a wide variety of domains where prior equations can bring in benefits.

 𝛿MG is not a partcularly model.
 Rather, it is a generic framework that support many models across various domains (some are from HydroDL2.0) in a uniform way, while integrating lots of ecosystem tools.
-While the packages contains some basic examples for learners' convenience, the deployment models are supposed to exit in separate repositories and couple to the 𝛿MG framework.
-It is generalized and formalized after years of experiences working with various differentiable models across domains.
+Although the packages contains some basic examples for learners' convenience, the deployment models are supposed to exist in separate repositories and couple to the 𝛿MG framework. 𝛿MG is generalized and formalized after years of experiences working with various differentiable models across domains.
 Most of the differentiable modeling efforts in Shen's group will be using 𝛿MG. 𝛿MG can be configured to run through a configuration file and it should be easy and clear for new starters to learn.
 We even include a Graphical User Interface that allows easy job customization.
 The framework will closely synergize with advanced deep learning tools like foundation models and the scale advantage of PyTorch.

 Maintained by the [MHPI group](http://water.engr.psu.edu/shen/) advised by Dr. Chaopeng Shen.
 If this work is of use to you, please cite this paper for now, but we will have more dedicated citations later: Shen et al., 2023, Differentiable modelling to unify machine learning and physical models for geosciences, Nature Reviews Earth & Environment, https://www.nature.com/articles/s43017-023-00450-9